Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 - 🟢 Green buses run on local, short, specific routes

-- 🔵 Blue buses are intercity buses and serve as mainline routes, covering longer distances with more stops — perfect for getting between cities or some attractions.
+- 🔵 Blue buses are intercity buses and serve as mainline routes, covering longer distances with more stops, good for getting between cities or some attractions.

 - 🔴 Red buses are express routes that cover long distances and make limited stops at key destinations and some tourist attractions, mainly between Jeju City and Seogwipo.